line/line-sdk-ios-swift/README.md

     ```git clone https://github.com/line/line-sdk-ios-swift.git```

-1. Open the `LineSDK.xcworkspace` file in Xcode.
+2. Open the `LineSDK.xcworkspace` file in Xcode.

-1. Build the `LineSDKSample` project.
+3. Build and run the `LineSDKSample` scheme.

-The starter app launches in Simulator.
+The starter app should launches.